Calculate Number of Years Between Two Dates in Excel

 datedif-to-get-years-months-days

-Here in the above formula, we have used DATEDIF three times in the same formula but with different units.
+In the above formula, we have used DATEDIF three times in the same formula but with different units.

-Using YEARFRAC to Count Years Between Two Dates
+YEARFRAC to Calculate Years Between Two Dates

 yearfrac-to-count-years